Global vs. Local Banking: A Double Adverse Selection Problem

 We show that personal lifetime experiences can “scar” consumers: Having lived through times of high unemployment, consumers have persistently pessimistic beliefs about their future financial situation, even though their actual future income is uncorrelated with those past experiences, after controlling for income, demographics, and time effects, and future wealth build-up is positively related.
 Nevertheless worse lifetime experiences predict significantly reduced consumption spending, after including the same set of controls.
 The results hold both between and within households, and are robust to a battery of variations in liquid- and illiquid wealth controls, in income controls, and further robustness checks.
 We use the stochastic life-cycle model of Low, Meghir, and Pistaferri (2010) to show that financial constraints, income scarring, and unemployment scarring fail to generate the estimated negative relationship between experiences and consumption.
 It is instead consistent with experience-based learning, i. e., the notion that consumers per- sistently overweight past experiences in their belief formation process.
 We replicate the PSID results in the Nielsen Homescan Panel, and the Consumer Expenditure Survey (CEX).
 The Nielsen data also reveals that households who have lived through times of high unemployment are particularly likely to use coupons and to purchase sale items or lower-end products.
 Moreover, as predicted by experience-based learning models, the effects of a macro shock are stronger for younger than for older cohorts.
 Our results sug- gest a novel micro-foundation of fluctuations in aggregate demand, and explain long-run effects of macroeconomic shocks.

-Capital Flows and the Real Economy: A “China Shock” in the US Real Estate Market
+Capital Flows, Asset Prices and the Real Economy: A “China Shock” in the US Real Estate Market

 with Zhimin Li and Calvin Zhang

-This paper documents an unprecedented surge in housing purchases by foreign Chinese in the US over the past decade and analyzes the effects of the purchases on US local economies.
-Using detailed transaction-level housing purchase data, we find that the share of purchases in the California real estate market by foreign Chinese increased more than tenfold over the period of 2007-2013 relative to earlier years.
-In particular, the purchases have been concentrated in zip codes that are historically populated by ethnic Chinese, making up more than 10% of the total real estate transactions in these neighborhoods by 2013.
-We exploit the cross-sectional variation in the concentration of Chinese population stemming from pre-sample period differences in Chinese population settlement across zip codes to instrument for the volume of housing purchases by foreign Chinese.
-Our results show that housing purchases by foreign Chinese significantly increase local housing prices as well as local employment in the non-tradable sector.
-In our main specification, housing demand by foreign Chinese explains 13% of the housing price differences between zip codes in the top quartile and those in the bottom quartile based on foreign Chinese real estate purchases.
-To rationalize the results, we develop a simple model that shows the impact of housing demand from foreigners on local housing prices and labor markets through the housing wealth channel.
-Our results indicate that foreign investments and capital inflow can have significant effects on domestic local economies, especially during economic downturns.
+This paper documents an unprecedented surge in housing purchases by foreign Chinese in the US over the past decade and estimates its effect on US local economies.
+Using transaction-level data on housing purchases, we find that the share of purchases by foreign Chinese in the California real estate market increased almost twentyfold during the period of 2007-2013.
+In particular, these purchases have been concentrated in zip codes that are historically populated by ethnic Chinese, making up for more than 10% of the total real estate transactions in these neighbor- hoods in 2013.
+We exploit the cross-sectional variation in the concentration of Chinese population settlement across zip codes during the pre-sample period to instrument for housing transactions by foreign Chinese.
+Our results show that the surge in capital inflow from China into the US real estate market significantly increases local housing prices and local employment.
+We present evidence that this effect is primarily driven by a housing net worth channel.
+Our evidence highlights the role of foreign capital inflow on the local real economy, especially in times of economic downturns.

 A New Perspective on the Welfare Implications of Business Cycle Fluctuations: Evidence from Consumption Quality